 If you’ll be throwing your guitar into the back of your van with a lot of other musical gear, for example, a hardshell case will likely serve you better than a gig bag will.
-A guitar in a gig bag may get crushed or damaged in some way if not stored properly and away from harm.
+A guitar or a banjo instrument in a gig bag may get crushed or damaged in some way if not stored properly and away from harm.

 Where a hard case is lacking compared to a gig bag, however, is that they aren’t as lightweight and easy to carry.
 They also won’t be strapped on your back so easily.